Skip to main content

 #

 The only durable answer is to declare tenant configuration in code — and then design the identity architecture so that the pipelines delivering that configuration are as tightly governed as the human access they sit alongside.
+The pipeline is the authorized change channel.
+Admin accounts remain — held as eligible PIM roles that require peer approval before activation, not as standing access — but for break-glass and portal-only gaps, not for routine configuration changes.
+Everything outside the pipeline is drift, and drift demands a decision: integrate the change into the repository or revert it.

 The problem: tenant state you can’t account for